 and wrinkled ripe fulfilment.

-Lawrence begins this piece with speculation, that it must be a lovely thing to “be old.”
+Lawrence begins Beautiful Old Age with speculation, that it must be a lovely thing to “be old.”
 His speaker lacks authority on this subject as he is not yet reached his later years, but is imagining what the future “ought” to hold.